the-isf-academy/lab_spellingbee/README.md

-# lab-pet
+# lab-spellingbee

-This is the template for the Unit 2, Pet lab.
+This is the template for the Unit 2, Spelling Bee lab.